 Depression is a mental health condition that can originate from many different causes.
 When paired with food addiction, it can foster an unhealthy cycle of overeating that can affect your physical, mental, and emotional wellbeing.
 Some of the physical health risks include weight gain as well as the development of type 2 diabetes, heart disease, and stroke.

-Food Addiction Therapy For Depressive Overeating
+Food Addiction Treatment for Depressive Overeating

 Those who struggle with food addiction feel as though they have a complete lack of control and are embarrassed or ashamed of their actions.
 For these reasons, they often hesitate to seek professional treatment.
 Without it, however, they can continue to go down the same path of hopelessness and depression — not to mention putting their physical health at risk.

-Similar to other forms of psychological addiction treatment, food addiction therapy is effective for addressing the underlying root of the problem.
+Similar to other forms of psychological addiction treatment, food addiction treatment is effective for addressing the underlying root of the problem.
 It focuses on discovering what drives the maladaptive behavior and identifying positive ways to cope with triggers that make it difficult to stop.

 Food fuels our bodies with life-giving nutrients and it’s something that should give people joy and pleasure.
-If you have an unhealthy relationship with food, contact Blair Wellness Group at 310.999.4996 to make an appointment with a food addiction therapist who can help.
+If you have an unhealthy relationship with food, contact Blair Wellness Group at 310.999.4996 to make an appointment with a food addiction psychologist who can help.